All Women Are Doms All Men Are Subs

 it has its uses, suggesting that the natural order in relationships is being reversed.

-Any full aversion of this trope seriously risks Values Dissonance
+BDSM among the general public, any full aversion of this trope seriously risks Values Dissonance

 Another part of this trope is the implication that all men secretly desire to be dominated and all women secretly desire to dominate.
-This adds to the comedy since it is a reversal of traditional roles and consequently, as the contradiction easily lends itself to pop psychology leading some to propound that at least this part of the trope is Truth in Television
+This adds to the comedy since it is a reversal of traditional roles and consequently, as the contradiction easily lends itself to pop psychology leading some to propound that at least this part of the trope is Truth in Television note

 This trope is also most common in television and movies.
 The more private nature of printed works often prevents them having to appeal to such a wide and public audience, the facilitation of which is the main function of this trope.